by Jon Rowley

 When bleeding has ceased, the blood on deck is flushed through the scuppers and over the side with a deck hose or deck bucket.
 Fish are gutted or dressed as soon as they finish bleeding.
 I had a special trough for cleaning fish on my salmon boat in Alaska.
 On the Blue Moon II, I used Skipper Malone’s bait cutting platform.

 After gutting and rinsing, the next step is to get the fish into ice right away.
-The sooner a fish is iced before the it goes into rigor mortis, the better.
-If a fish goes through rigor mortis without icing, it goes in quickly, doesn’t stay in very long and comes out quickly.
-Though very fresh, such a fish can end up with soft unappealing texture from both biochemical damage and the ripping and tearing of tissue at a microscopic level.
-When iced pre-rigor, the fish goes into rigor slowly, stays in a long time and comes out slowly.
+The sooner a fish is iced before it goes into rigor mortis, the better.
+If a fish goes through rigor mortis without icing, it goes in quickly, doesn’t stay in very long, and comes out quickly.
+Though very fresh, such a fish can end up with a soft unappealing texture from both biochemical damage and the ripping and tearing of tissue at a microscopic level.
+When iced pre-rigor, the fish goes into rigor slowly, stays in a long time, and comes out slowly.
 The result is resilient, supple flesh that retains all of its goodness.

 Fish should be iced in a straight position; fish that go into rigor bent often result in damaged gaping flesh.
 If a fish is straightened while in rigor, it will pop out, resulting in damaged tissue.

 It is counterintuitive but the best eating fish is not the freshest.
-Providing the fish has been handled as described above, the best texture, flavor and mouthfeel results from letting the fish take its time coming out of rigor.
+Providing the fish has been handled as described above, the best texture, flavor, and mouthfeel results from letting the fish take its time coming out of rigor.
 The chemistry of rigor mortis is extremely complex.
 While I don’t completely understand what is going on, the longer a fish is in rigor the better it eats.
 If properly handled and iced, a fish can remain in rigor for several days.
 The flavor and mouthfeel of a fish that has gone through rigor in ice and has been otherwise well handled is noticeably superior.
 More “juiciness” in the words of one fish scientist.
 This is fish that gives the term, mouthfeel, meaning.
-To me, mouthfeel is related to, but goes beyond, flavor and texture.
+To me, the mouthfeel is related to but goes beyond, flavor and texture.

 Perhaps one percent of commercially caught fish will have been handled as described here.
 I’m not sure how many commercial fishermen are actually aware of how handling affects flavor.
 I wasn’t completely until I teamed fishermen and chefs up to identify cause and effect relationships.
 Fish of this quality can boost the diner’s perception of the restaurant and the chef’s skill’s considerably.
 Countless times, I’ve heard waiters report back to the kitchen, “They said that was the best fish they’ve ever eaten.”

 The loose idea was for our catch to be prepared by Michael Leviton at Lumiere, for the Chef’s Collaborative Board dinner three days later.
 From the standpoint of rigor mortis, the timing was perfect if we could keep the fish straight and in ice.
 Our challenge was to get our two bluefish and two stripers, rather large fish, from the boat to the Lumiere kitchen.
-Fortunately the dock at Neponset had a cart that allowed us to keep the fish straight.
+Fortunately, the dock at Neponset had a cart that allowed us to keep the fish straight.
 We slipped the fish into garbage bags, three of us making the transfer so we could keep the fish from bending.
 We put ice around the fish and filled the bellies as well.

 Our van was waiting at the head of the dock.
 Our van driver was more interested in our catch stories than getting errant fish juice on his carpet.
 No worries.
-Peter Hoffman gallantly placed his rain coat under the fish just in case.
+Peter Hoffman gallantly placed his raincoat under the fish just in case.
 Once again it took three people to keep the bagged fish straight when lifting into the van.

-Michael Leviton was at the the Red Sox game so we would have to figure out quickly where to store the fish until he could pick them up.
+Michael Leviton was at the Red Sox game so we would have to figure out quickly where to store the fish until he could pick them up.
 Bambara, the restaurant at the Hotel Marlowe would have a cooler.
 We didn’t go unnoticed with our cargo of four heavy, bulging white garbage bags and our inordinate interest in their placement on the hotel luggage cart.

 At this point, our fish were all very stiff, very much in rigor and we were careful to keep them that way when transferring our bundles from the luggage cart to flat sheet pans in the kitchen.
 So far, so good.
 Michael Leviton would fetch them after the ball game and take them to Lumiere.